Young Folks: Reception

 The song first attracted notice on websites such as Myspace and YouTube, and was used in a number of European commercials and television shows.
 Since mid-2007, the song has earned extensive airplay on American radio, most notably on dance radio outlets like KNHC/Seattle, KNGY/San Francisco and Sirius Satellite's The Beat.
 It is notable for being a popular song with whistling (the whistling was originally added in as a placeholder for another instrument).

 The song was ranked No. 5 on Pitchfork Medias "Top 100 Tracks of 2006" list.
 The song was also voted No. 2 in the 2006 NME Track of the Year poll.
 Planet Sound named this their No. 2 single of 2006.
 The song was named the No. 1 song of 2007 according to the iTunes Store.
 Y-Rock on XPN also named the song No. 1 of 2007.
 In October 2011, NME placed it at No. 92 on its list 150 Best Tracks of the Past 15 Years.
 It was included in Spinner's 10 Best Whistling Parts in Songs.
 Rolling Stone put the song also on its list of the 15 Best Whistling Songs of All Time.
 Australian radio station Triple J ranked the song at number 16 on its Hottest 100 of 2006 list.
 The single was re-released on 17 September 2007, reaching No. 13 in the United Kingdom, beating the original chart position of No. 33 in 2006.

 Upon release, "Young Folks" received widespread acclaim from critics.
-In its review of Writer’s Block, Pitchfork's Marc Hogan praised the track, writing “The infectious, lazily whistled hook and playful bongo drums of first single "Young Folks" are immediately inviting, but the song's second layer-- the coy chemistry between Morén and ex-Concretes singer Victoria Bergsman-- adds depth, as the song's two hopeful strangers discover each other by chance".
+In its review of Writer's Block, Pitchfork's Marc Hogan praised the track, writing “The infectious, lazily whistled hook and playful bongo drums of first single "Young Folks" are immediately inviting, but the song's second layer-- the coy chemistry between Morén and ex-Concretes singer Victoria Bergsman-- adds depth, as the song's two hopeful strangers discover each other by chance".
 AllMusics Tim Sendra wrote "they added the whistling as a marker for a future instrument but realized the offhanded whistle was just what the song needed.
 These are the decisions that make for greatness.
 Sure, the songs would have worked fine with just guitar-bass-drums backing, but the arrangements are like huge hooks that catch you and won't let go."
-The Guardian’s Michael Hann review of the single referred to it as “so good”, while Treble praised it as “irresistible” and "fantastically danceable".
-The song’s success helped propel Writer’s Block to a Metacritic score of 79, reflecting generally favorable reviews.
+The Guardians Michael Hann review of the single referred to it as "so good", while Treble praised it as "irresistible" and "fantastically danceable".
+The song's success helped propel Writer's Block to a Metacritic score of 79, reflecting generally favorable reviews.